danjulio/gcore_galagino/README.md

 file.
 This is also the place where it's possible to choose between the ILI9143 controller (default) and the ST7789.

-Also the pin assigmnent can be adjusted or the TFT SPI clock.
+Also the pin assignment can be adjusted or the TFT SPI clock.

 ## Improvements